farnswj1/ChromeDinosaurGameNEAT/README.md

 To play the game manually, enter the command `python main.py`

-To run the game using NEAT, enter the command `python main.py neat`
+To run the game using NEAT, add the argument `neat`.
+For example: `python main.py neat`

-NOTE: All other arguments will default to the player playing the game manually!
+To enable night mode, add the argument `night`.
+For example: `python main.py night`

+To enable both NEAT and night mode, add both arguments to the command.
+The order of these arguments do not matter.